How to Use KT Tape for Runners Knee While Running

 Let me explain briefly.

 The tape gently lifts the skin, creating space between the skin and the tissue underneath.
-This small lift helps improve circulation, reduces swelling, and relieves pressure.
+This slight lift boosts circulation, reduces swelling, and eases pressure.

 When I tape my knee before a run, I feel more stable and notice less soreness afterward.
 That’s just my anecdotal evidence, but it doesn’t hurt to try something new—especially if you’re in pain.